 Visiting the World Islands, Dubai

-Are any of the islands for sale?
+Are the World Islands Dubai for sale?

 Anyone wanting to own a slice of the World Islands can also look into private purchase opportunities within the Heart of Europe.
 The project is offering investors the chance to purchase either a second home on one of the resort islands, including luxury villas and mansions, as well as a highly exclusive selection of completely private islands, all of which will have the extensive amenities of the European-inspired hotels on their doorstep.